alexholmes/blog/_posts/2013-01-27-shell-variable-execution-with-pipes.markdown

      sat on the mat' | grep cat

 This is something that has bitten me in the past when I write shell scripts.
-What's happening here is that the shall executes the contents of variable `cmd` as a single utility, so the shell passes everything after `echo` as arguments to echo utility, including the pipe.
+What's happening here is that the shell executes the contents of variable `cmd` as a single command, which means that everything after `echo` are treated as arguments to the echo utility, including the pipe.

 ![variable-execution](/images/variable-execution.png)

-What we actually need to happen is to have the contents of `cmd` evaluated by the shell so that the shell can create the pipeline between the two utilities.
+What we actually need to happen is to have the entire contents of `cmd` evaluated by the shell so that the shell can create the pipeline between the two utilities.
 This is where the utility [eval](http://www.unix.com/man-page/posix/1posix/eval/) comes into play - `eval` tells the shell to concatenate the arguments and have them executed